 In common with the other principal criminal law statutes, the Criminal Justice (Theft and Fraud Offences) Act provides specific provision in respect of investigation and trial of offences.

-There is provision for issue of a search warrant where there are reasonable grounds for suspecting that an offence under the Act has been committed and that evidence relating to such an offence is to be found at a particular place.
+There is a provision for the issue of a search warrant where there are reasonable grounds for suspecting that an offence under the Act has been committed and that evidence relating to such an offence is to be found at a particular place.
 The provisions cover offences subject to a imprisonment for a term of five years or more.

 The warrant authorises a member of an Garda Siochana alone or accompanied by others to enter within seven days and search examine and seize aterial which is reasonably believed to be evidence or related to commission of an offence under the legislation.
 Garda Siochana may take other steps as may be appear necessary for preserving such thing and preventing interference with it.

-Copies may be taken of documents or records.
-Where necessary computers and other storage media may be taken and detained The Gardai may operate any computers being searched or cause it to be operated by a person accompanying the member for that purpose.
 They may require persons who appear to be in charge and have access to the information on such computer to give the member any necessary password and enable them to examine information accessible by the computer in a form which is visible and legible, and produce information in a form which can be removed and which can be made visible and legible.

 Items of value found in an investigation for the purpose of which the warrant was issued may be seized